-There is no better Fall breakfast than rich, velvety pumpkin butter slathered on toast with a cup of coffee.
+There is no better Fall breakfast (in my humble opinion!) than rich, velvety pumpkin butter slathered on toast with a cup of coffee.
 This homemade pumpkin butter is made with apple cider, aromatic spices, sliced ginger and a bit of orange liqueur.
 A video of how to can it for holiday gift giving is included.

 This post may contain affiliate links, and you can read our disclosure information here–

-Here are the methods and ingredients that I think make the absolute best pumpkin butter based on my experiences.
+Here are the methods and ingredients that I think make the absolute best pumpkin butter based on my experience.

 Cooking Method